1. Are ferret rodents?

 The Latin name, and scientific name, for a ferret, is “Mustela putorious furo“.
 It is interesting because roughly translated it means “little thief” and it suits them perfectly.
 Ferrets are known for stashing things like keys, paper tissues, and slippers under the couch.
 The most common ferret color is sable, a brown ferret with a light brown face and brown coloring around the eyes – like a mask for a thief.
 Sounds a lot like a thief, right? ☺

 When people see a ferret, they assume it is a wild animal, but actually, ferrets are domesticated 2,500 years ago.
 They can’t survive in the wild on their own.
 The only feral colony of ferrets exist in New Zealand.
 Humans released them into the wild to decrease the number of rabbits few hundred years ago.

 4. Are ferrets legal pets?

-Even though they were domesticated 2,500 years ago, check laws in your city before getting a ferret because there are places where ferrets are illegal to keep as pets.
-Some states in the USA like Hawaii and California ban people from keeping ferrets as pets.
+Even though they were domesticated 2,500 years ago, check laws in your city before getting a ferret.
+There are still many places where these little creatures are illegal to keep as pets.
+Some states in the USA, such as Hawaii and California, ban people from keeping ferrets as pets.
 But, legalization didn’t keep them from becoming the 3rd most popular pet in the USA, right next to cats and dogs.

 One of the things that make a ferret very unusual pet is nutrition.
 They have a very fast digestive system.
 Due to their fast digestive system, they can’t eat any kind of fruit, vegetables or grain.
 Their natural nutrition is raw meat.
 Yup, ferrets are obligate carnivores and any kibble which has grain or vegetables in it is bad for them.
 You can feed them special kibble or raw meat, bones and organs.
 There are many videos and guides on the internet where people feed their ferrets with bananas or peanut butter, but that is a big NO-NO for ferrets.